From the menu at the top of the Salsa CRM window, click Reports > Membership Report.

 The fields available in each section are as follows:

-- (Members) – the number of individual constituents included in the active subscriptions.
-For instance, if you only had 1 membership and your db and it was a Family membership with 5 constituents, the Start Count would be 1 and the Members count would be 5.
+- (Members)–the number of individual constituents included in the active subscriptions.
+For instance, if you only had 1 membership in Salsa CRM, and it was a Family membership with 5 constituents, the Start Count would be 1 and the Members count would be 5.
 This lets you know how many constituents you are servicing.

-- New – the number of subscriptions that were processed in the defined time period.
+- New – the number of subscriptions that were processed within the defined time period.

 - (New) Amount – the amount of money due for those new memberships.

-- Renewed – the number of subscription renewals that were processed in the time period.
+- Renewed – the number of subscription renewals that were processed within the time period.

 - (Renewed) Amount – the amount of money due for those renewed memberships.

-- Expiring – the number of subscriptions with an End Date that falls in the defined time period, and would expire if no action was taken.
+- Expiring – the number of subscriptions with an End Date that falls in the defined time period, and would have expired if no action was taken to renew them.

-- Expired – how many subscriptions were set to expire and DID actually expire.
+- Expired – how many subscriptions were set to expire and DID actually expire within the time period.

 - Retention – the percentage of Expiring memberships that were renewed for the time period.